Mobile app engagement is one of the most tracked things in product.

 However, these metrics do not capture why users act or whether those actions lead to anything meaningful.
 A longer session could indicate deeper engagement, or it could signal confusion.
 Higher frequency could mean habit formation, or it could reflect repeated attempts to complete a task.

-This ambiguity creates a false sense of understanding.
+This creates a false sense of understanding.
 Numbers move, dashboards update, but the underlying behavior remains unclear.
 Decisions are then made on top of this incomplete picture.

 Over time, teams become more confident in their metrics, even as those metrics drift further from actual user value.